How do I join?

 I've just come to Cambridge and want to race.
 What do you offer?

 A lot.
 CUCC is a very strong road racing club and competes frequently in local, student and national events year-round.
 There's a wealth of information on this website about what we get up to, or you can get in touch with our racing captain on the Committee Page.
 The first thing to look out for is our fresher’s TT in Michaelmas, followed by our hill climb.
 There are often a few club members headed to London at the weekend for some crit racing and the race captain keeps us up to date with local road races and time trials.

 OK, so when and where do you train?

-Group rides usually leave from Brookside at 9:00 on a Saturday, and Sunday and we have turbo sessions during the winter.
+Group rides usually leave from Brookside at 9:00 on Saturday, and Sunday and we have turbo sessions during the winter.
 To keep up to date with training join the WhatsApp chats and sign on to the mailing list here.
 (Links to join the WhatsApp chats are at the bottom of every email.)
-There are normally two rides: a black ride which is a bit faster, and a red ride, and also Touring rides that go a little slower with the aim of actually seeing things!
+There are normally two rides: a black ride which is a bit faster and a red ride, and also Touring rides that go a little slower with the aim of actually seeing things!
 See our Training & Events page for more information and a guide to group riding which details CUCC's conventions and ground rules.

 Hmm, I've ridden a lot but never really raced.
 Are 'beginners' catered for?

 Yes!
 Any riders wishing to race are appreciated, regardless of experience.
 In Michaelmas term we normally have a presentation outlining how to start racing, whether it is time-trials, road racing, track races or cyclocross you are interested in, and our race captain is more than happy to guide newcomers at the start of their racing careers.